Complaints Policy - Womble Bond Dickinson (UK) LLP

 We will respond to you in writing to set out our findings and, where necessary, details of how we propose to resolve your complaint.

-Our overall aim is to resolve all complaints in an eight week period, hopefully to your satisfaction.
-If the complaint is not resolved within this timeframe, then you may have recourse to the Legal Ombudsman or to the Scottish Legal Complaints Commission.
+If the complaint is not resolved within eight weeks, then you may have recourse to the Legal Ombudsman or to the Scottish Legal Complaints Commission.

 If you are not happy with the outcome of our complaints procedure, you may be able to make a complaint to either the Legal Ombudsman (LeO) or, if it relates to a Scottish matter, to the Scottish Legal Complaints Commission (SLCC).
 The services offered by these bodies are free of charge and either body will look at your complaint independently.